erolneuhauss/studies/puppet/projects/puppet5/README.md

 4 examples, 0 failures
 ```

-### Test your code in a container without changing
+### Test your code in a container without changing anything via --noop
 ```
 docker exec -it puppet puppet apply --noop /etc/puppetlabs/code/environments/production/modules/motd/examples/init.pp
 Warning: ModuleLoader: module 'motd' has unresolved dependencies - it will only see those that are resolved.
 Use 'puppet module list --tree' to see information about modules